What is the ECFI Learning Lab?

-ECFI Learning Lab for Changemakers is a structured learning space for practitioners from the community foundation (CF) field in Europe to enhance their working, thinking and making meaning of social change in their communities.
+The ECFI Learning Lab provides a structured space for thought, learning and analysis, that will enrich the individual, their organisation and the community foundation field.
 The “Lab” in the title indicates that it is a space that is safe and purposeful.
 It is a space inhabited by peers, primarily led by peers with limited outside guidance and structuring that is provided through ECFI.
 At the same time, it is a space that gets “dirty” in two ways:

 Who is it for?

-The Lab is open for 6 months from July 2021 until December 2021 for up to 7 collaborators.
+The Learning Lab will be open for 6 months from June 2022 until November 2022 for a cohort consisting of up to 5 collaborators.

 How can I apply?

-For more information or to discuss your interest in becoming a Learning Lab collaborator, contact Boris Strečanský.
+For more information or to discuss your interest in becoming a Learning Lab collaborator, contact James Magowan.

 Learning Lab 2022 - To learn and understand the SDGs ...
 (April 2023) Research paper by Iwona Olkowicz, Federation of CFs in Poland, helps to understand and communicate the benefits of the SDGs.
 It provides guidelines for including the SDGs in activities and highlights the role of CFs in achieving these goals.

 Learning Lab 2022 - Marketing tools and SDGs (January 2023) Research paper by Zuzanna Komornicka, PR Specialist, Snow Mountain CF. explores the potential of integrating the SDGs into marketing tools to realise the potential of collaboration with businesses.